rizsotto/Bear/doc/bear.1.md

       ...
     ]

 To achive this bear has to run some filtering and formating.
-One task is to find out about compiler invocation.
-Build tool execs many command during the build process.
-This is done by filtering out the executable name.
-Bear has a built in list of known compiler names.
-Second task is to find the source file name from the list of arguments.
-This is dones by looking for the arguemnts and check whether it has extension, and the extension is for a source file.
-Again, bear has a built in list of known source file extensions.
-Both built-in lists can be viewed but not modified.
+Build tools exec many commands during the build process.
+Bear has to find was that a compiler call, and what was the source file?

+Filtering has three steps.
+It checks the executable name agains the known compiler names.
+It checks any of the arguments to match as source file.
+(Usually done by extension match.)
+And checks that there is no parameter which might considered as non compilation.
+(Like dependency file generation, which migth cause duplicates in the output.)

 Since the post process might be buggy, there is a way to see all exec calls.
 This gives opportunity to write custom post processing.
 The format